GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 #### Task 2.3: Expose AlloyDB AI Operators

-You will prepare SQL queries that leverage AlloyDB's advanced AI features (vector search and hybrid search) to expose them as tools.
+You will prepare SQL queries that leverage AlloyDB's advanced AI features to expose them as tools.

 > [!TIP]
 > Remember to switch back to **basic authentication** (logging in as the `postgres` user) in AlloyDB Studio before executing the SQL queries in this task.